celestiaorg/docs/developers/blobstream-rollups.md

 the commitment to the settlement contract.

-Similar to the optimistic case, the rollup settlement contract can reference the rollup data using either the sequence of spans approach or the share commitments.
+Similar to the optimistic case, the rollup settlement contract can reference the rollup data using either the sequence of spans approach or the blob share commitments.
 We will discuss both in this section.

 ### Zk-rollups that use sequence of spans